 The sooner you come in for an evaluation after noticing these symptoms, the better your chances of regaining the full functioning of your knee.

-How does a pain management specialist treat knee pain?
+How does a pain management specialist treat?

 In some cases, your pain specialist may recommend anti-inflammatory medications or steroid injections.
 They may also suggest lubricating injections to enhance the joint’s movement.

-If your knee pain results from a degenerative condition, your doctor may advocate for a regenerative procedure like stem cell injections, which may restore cartilage growth and eliminate or delay the need for knee surgery.
+If your pain results from a degenerative condition, your doctor may advocate for a regenerative procedure like stem cell injections, which may restore cartilage growth and eliminate or delay the need for knee surgery.

 Don’t let knee pain slow you down: Find a long-term solution to your pain with the highly experienced team at Florida Medical Pain Management.
 Call today to schedule your appointment or book online.